alexpaul/Heap/README.md

 Heaps are implemented using arrays not pointers like in traditionaly binary trees.

 #### Some use cases
-* Priority Queues - a Heap ordered by priority (highest priority will be at the top of the heap)
+* Priority Queues - a Heap can be used to implement a Priority Queue, a Heap ordered by highest priority for example, the node at the top would serve to be the highest prioirty.
-* Sorting algorithms
+* Sorting and Graph algorithms.

 ## Review of types of Binary Trees